MissDysart/VBA-challenge/README.md

 Issues:
-I couldn't figure out how to use the Match or Lookup Functions to get the Ticker that in Greatest % Increase, Greatest % Decrease, Greatest Total Volume.
+I couldn't figure out how to use the Match or Lookup Functions to get the Ticker that corresponded to the Greatest % Increase, Greatest % Decrease, Greatest Total Volume.
+I tried looking it up and asking the Xpert Learning Assistant to try to debug my code.
 This is how far I got:

 'match min, max, volume to Ticker
 Dim lookupRange As Range